jhosep2312/rick-and-morty/README.md

 # **CONSTRUCTORA BOLIVAR**
 ## rick-and-morty

-This is the repo for bl-back-products at FARMU.
+This is the repo for rick-and-morty at Bolivar.

 ## Environment ⚙️
 The following are the required ENV Vars that must be set to run the project.